Who was Arius and why is he important?

 “No other heretic has been through so thoroughgoing a process of ‘demonization’.”
 (RW, 1)

-Since the Arian Controversy is named after Arius, it may seem as if Arius was an important person; the leader of the Arians and the cause of the Arian Controversy.
-And if we remember that ‘Arianism’ dominated the church during most of the Arian Controversy, that would mean that Arius was a very important person during the fourth century.
+Since the Arian Controversy is named after Arius, it may seem as if Arius was important; the leader of the Arians and the cause of the Arian Controversy.

 But Arius was not regarded by his fellow ‘Arians’ as a great theologian.
 He was not the founder of Arianism nor the leader of a movement.
 He did not leave a school of disciples and his following was limited to Africa.
 “He was the spark that started the explosion.
 But in himself he was of no great significance.”
 (RH, xvii)